nuxeo/nuxeo-js-client/README.md

 #### React Applications

-After adding `nuxeo` through `npm` to your application, to make it sure that it will work on most browsers you must require `nuxeo` differently according to your build system.
+After adding `nuxeo` through `npm` or `yarn` to your application, to make it sure that it will work on most browsers you must require `nuxeo` differently according to your build system.

 If your build transpiles external libraries from ES6 to ES5: